Conference Information & Frequently Asked Questions

 The conference does not have a dress code.
 Most conference participants tend to dress in business casual.

 By popular request, we no longer distribute bottled water to all attendees.
 Instead, we encourage you to use your own refillable bottle to reduce your plastic waste.
 If you feel that you need bottled water, you may purchase it for $1 from the Shubert Theater.
-Similarly, by popular request from health advocates attending the conference, we no longer distribute coffee and donuts, though you may purchase breakfast fare directly from the many coffee shops surrounding the conference venues.

 In addition to the results-oriented presentations by the featured speakers, more than 100 cutting-edge ideas in development are presented in innovative social enterprise pitch sessions.
 Unite For Sight reviews and accepts social enterprise pitches on a rolling application deadline.
 The most important criteria for selection include the evidence basis for the idea, the uniqueness of the idea, and the expected outcomes and metrics for measuring the impact of the idea.
 The social enterprise pitch sessions present intriguing ideas in the brainstorming or early implementation stage, and the topics range from sustainable transportation to new modes of diagnostics and mobile applications.